The Keyword Search helps you find long term services and supports in your area.

 Start of Page Content

-Senior Dining Site - Tuesday/Wednesday at NOON.
+Senior Dining Site - 2nd and 4th Wednesdays of the month at NOON.
+(Closed Summers)

 PEACE, Inc.’s food service program prepares nutritious lunches for seniors at many sites throughout Onondaga County.
 Meals feature grilled entrees, fresh fruits and vegetables.